zhumingpassional/RLSolver/README.md

 ## Datasets
 Link: [Baidu Wangpan](https://pan.baidu.com/s/1Qg-VEMvrAB_cUpYLMBubiw) (CODE: gc8y)

-Most data is graph, such as graph maxcut, and TSP.

 - [Gset](https://web.stanford.edu/~yyye/yyye/Gset/) is opened by Standford university, and is stored in the "data" folder of this repo.
 The number of nodes is from 800 to 10000.

 - __Syn__ is the synthetic data.
 The number of nodes is from 100 to 1000 which in three distributions: barabasi albert (BA), erdos renyi (ER), and powerlaw (PL).
 Each dataset in generated graphs has 10 instances.
 The partial synthetic data is stored in the "data" folder of this repo.
 If users need all the synthetic data, please refer to [Baidu Wangpan](https://pan.baidu.com/s/1Qg-VEMvrAB_cUpYLMBubiw) (CODE: gc8y).